UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-jenkins/usage.md

 3. On the Add Integration page, enter values for the fields used to configure the integration and define communication.
 4. Click **Save**.

+**Note**: You must not integrate the same instance of Jenkins using Jenkins (Legacy) and Jenkins (ucv-ext-jenkins) plug-in in IBM DevOps Velocity.
+Integrating the same Jenkins instance using Jenkins (Legacy) and Jenkins plug-in in IBM DevOps Velocity can result in data corruption.

 ## Using Jenkins jobs as input for the release pipelines

 To use Jenkins jobs as input for the release pipelines, perform the following steps: